Fava beans and cream puffs?

 Just kidding.
 You’re not meant to eat the fava beans and cream puffs together, but they are both traditional for today, St. Joseph’s Day, or La Festa di San Giuseppe as it’s called here.
-It’s held in honor of Joseph, the foster father of Jesus, and, in fact, also serves as Italian Father’s Day.
+It’s held in honor of Joseph, the foster father of Jesus and also serves as Italian Father’s Day.

 So, before I forget, Happy Italian’s Father’s Day, Dad (he’s an Italian citizen now too, you know)!

-Those of Italian heritage may remember a little something about St. Joseph’s altars full of flowers, wine, cakes, and those wonderful zeppole (pronounced TZEE-powl-ee down here)–perhaps even one from your own house.
+Those of Italian heritage may remember a little something about St. Joseph’s altars full of flowers, wine, cakes, and those wonderful zeppole (pronounced TZEH-powl-eh)–perhaps even one from your own house.
 Although many refer to zeppole as cream puffs (pictured at left), there are actually many different versions of zeppole from Rome on down.

 Don’t tell anyone, but I actually put sugar on the ones filled with anchovies too.
-I did this at one New Year’s dinner and got all kinds of crazy looks.
+I did this at one New Year’s Eve dinner and got all kinds of crazy looks.
 I tried to explain how much I enjoy sweet and salty mixtures, but finally just used the fact that I’m American as an excuse.
-That compensates for many a faux-pas you know.

-I wimped out and didn’t make any zeppole for today, mostly because I’d end up eating every last one.
+I didn’t make any zeppole for today, mostly because I’d end up eating every last one.
 Maybe next year.

 Today is also the day when all the Giuseppes (Josephs), Giuseppinas (Josephines), etc., celebrate their onomastico, or name day.
 Since many Italians share their names with saints, they celebrate both a birthday and a separate onomastico, unless, of course, they were named for the saint of the day they were born.
 My grandmother, for instance, was named Pauline because she was born on the day of St. Paul’s conversion.

-And here I’ll also give a shout out to my great-great-grandfather, Giuseppe, who was so named because he was born today, March 19, 1873, just a short walk from where I’m typing this and mere steps from P’s house as it turns out.
+And here I’ll also give a shout out to my great-great-grandfather, Giuseppe, who was so named because he was born today, March 19, 1873, just a short walk from where I’m typing this.